mooch3/chuggrv2.0-public/README.md

  * Mastery of state management and DOM manipulation
  * Deep understanding of getServerSideProps and the Next.js framework
  * Mastery of React's Context API
- * Mastery of hooks and component life cycles in React.js
+ * Mastery of built in hooks, custom hooks, and component life cycles in React.js
  * MVC Architecture
  * Firebase Firestore NoSQL database for bet and message storage
  * Authentication and Cookies
  * Realtime Updates of pending bets and chats using Firestore
  * Git version control, branching, rebasing
- * Custom backend development and middleware integration
+ * Custom backend development and middleware integration (version 1)
  * Extensive use of HTTPS protocols
  * Javascript, Node.js, HTML5, Next.js, React
  * Extensive use of CSS, grids, and flexbox to create a mobile responsive design
  * Firebase Hosting
  * Clear communication of data model and changes with friend who is developing the CHUGGR iOS app.
+ * Understanding of uploading/downloading/storing different media types (videos/images)

 The [iOS Repo](https://github.com/bolderkat/CHUGGR) is now available on github